Configuring ArgoCD

 | Self heal | Revert manual kubectl changes |

-BlumeOps uses manual sync for workloads, auto sync only for the apps Application itself.
+BlumeOps uses manual sync for all applications, including the root apps Application.

 What You Now Have